apache/causeway-site/content/components/viewers/wicket/isisaddons/isis-wicket-excel.md

 ## Screenshots

-The following screenshots are taken from the [demo app](https://github.com/isisaddons/isis-wicket-excel/tree/master/zzzdemo) (adapted from Isis' quickstart archetype).
+The following screenshots are taken from [demo app](https://github.com/isisaddons/isis-wicket-excel/tree/master/zzzdemo) for this module.

 The extension renders a new tab (highlighted):